conan-io/conan-io.github.io/_posts/2019-07-29-Conan-Yocto-integration.markdown

     </figure>
 </div>

-Moreover, those cross-built packages can be deployed into the final image without rebuilding them in the Yocto build.
+Moreover, those cross-built packages (ARM v8 in the figure above) can be deployed into the final image without rebuilding them in the Yocto build.
 Just install them from the Artifactory repository!

 We have created a [meta-conan layer](https://github.com/conan-io/meta-conan) that includes the Conan client into Yocto and makes the deployment of packages a matter of indicating the Conan reference and the Artifactory repository details.